 Portia A. Kreiger, MD Portia A. Kreiger, MD, is an attending pathologist and Director of Operations in the Division of Anatomic Pathology at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - University of Pennsylvania School of Medicine, Philadelphia, PA ResidencyAnatomic Pathology - Hospital of the University of Pennsylvania, Philadelphia, PA FellowshipPediatric Pathology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationAnatomic PathologyPediatric Pathology Titles and Academic Titles Staff PathologistDirector of Operations, Anatomic PathologyAssociate Professor of Clinical Pathology and Laboratory Medicine, Perelman School of Medicine at the University of Pennsylvania Departments and Services Division of Anatomic Pathology Publications Papers2018 Victoria T, Srinivasan AS, Pogoriler J, Kreiger PA, Laje P, Oliver ER, Danzer E, Johnson AM, Moldenhauer JS, Peranteau WH, Adzick NS.
 The rare solid fetal lung lesion with T2-hypointense components: prenatal imaging findings with postnatal pathological correlation.
 Pediatr Radiol.
 2018 Jul 14; PMID: 30008034 2015 Rood LE, Rao S, Paessler M, Kreiger PA, Chu N, Stelekati E, Wherry EJ, Behrens EM: ST2 contributes to T cell hyperactivation and fatal hemophagocytic lymphohistiocytosis in mice.
 Blood 127(4): 426-35, January 2016 Notes: Epub 2015 Oct 30.
 Mitchell CA, Kreiger P, Goff C, Shah UK: Pediatric foreign body aspiration: A nidus for Aspergillus colonization.
 Int J Pediatr Otorhinolaryngol 79(6): 938-940, June 2015.
 Rodriguez E, Sakowski L, Hobson GM, Armani MH, Kreiger PA, Zhu Y, Waldman SA, Shaffer TH: Plp1 gene duplication inhibits airway responsiveness and induces lung inflammation.
 Pulm Pharmacol Ther 30: 22-31, Feb 2015.
 Lieberman S, Kreiger P, Koretzky G: Reversible lacrimal gland-protective regulatory T cell dysfunction underlies male-specific autoimmune dacryoadenitis in the nonobese diabetic mouse model of Sjogren syndrome.
 Immunology 145(2): 8, Jan 2015.
 2013 Interferon-γ mediates anemia but is dispensable for fulminant toll-like receptor 9-induced macrophage activation syndrome and hemophagocytosis in mice.
 Canna SW, Wrobel J, Chu N, Kreiger PA, Paessler M, Behrens EM.
 Arthritis Rheum.
 2013 Jul;65(7):1764-75.
 2011 Repeated TLR9 stimulation results in macrophage activation syndrome-like disease in mice.
 Behrens EM, Canna SW, Slade K, Rao S, Kreiger PA, Paessler M, Kambayashi T, Koretzky GA.
 J Clin Invest.
 2011 Jun;121(6):2264-77.
 Not all hemophagocytes are created equally: appreciating the heterogeneity of the hemophagocytic syndromes.
 Behrens EM, Canna SW, Slade K, Rao S, Kreiger PA, Paessler M, Kambayashi T, Koretzky GA.
 J Clin Invest.
 2011 Jun;121(6):2264-77.
 Awards and Honors 2016, Good Safety Catch, The Children's Hospital of Philadelphia 2005, Gordon L. Vawter Pathologist in Training Award, Society for Pediatric Pathology/Paediatric Pathology Society Fall 2005 Joint Meeting (Tours, France) 2002, Jesse H. Frank, M.D.
-Prize in Pathology, University of Pennsylvania School of Medicine Editorial and Academic Positions Editorial Positions Ad-hoc Reviewer 2015-present, International Journal of Surgical Pathology 2014-present, Pediatric and Developmental Pathology, Official Journal of the Society for Pediatric Pathology and the Paediatric Pathology Society Academic and Institutional Committees 2017-present, Anatomic Pathology Representative, Intraoperative Lab Orders Assessment Project, The Children's Hospital of Philadelphia 2017-present, Member, Medical Staff Bylaws Committee, The Children's Hospital of Philadelphia 2017-present, Member, Neuropathology faculty search committee, The Children's Hospital of Philadelphia 2017-present, Member, Neuropathology faculty search committee, The Children's Hospital of Philadelphia 2016-present, Member, Executive Quality Team, Department of Pathology and Laboratory Medicine, The Children's Hospital of Philadelphia 2015-present, Member, Operative Invasive/Non-invasive Committee, The Children's Hospital of Philadelphia 2015-present, Member, Medical Staff Bylaws Committee, The Children's Hospital of Philadelphia 2015-present, Member, Clinical Quality Improvement Committee of the Department of Pathology and Laboratory Medicine at The Children's Hospital of Philadelphia Leadership and Memberships International 2015-present, Children's Oncology Group 2004-present, Society for Pediatric Pathology 2002-present, United States and Canadian Academy of Pathology National 2008-present, College of American Pathologists Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Prize in Pathology, University of Pennsylvania School of Medicine Editorial and Academic Positions Editorial Positions Ad-hoc Reviewer 2015-present, International Journal of Surgical Pathology 2014-present, Pediatric and Developmental Pathology, Official Journal of the Society for Pediatric Pathology and the Paediatric Pathology Society Academic and Institutional Committees 2017-present, Anatomic Pathology Representative, Intraoperative Lab Orders Assessment Project, The Children's Hospital of Philadelphia 2017-present, Member, Medical Staff Bylaws Committee, The Children's Hospital of Philadelphia 2017-present, Member, Neuropathology faculty search committee, The Children's Hospital of Philadelphia 2017-present, Member, Neuropathology faculty search committee, The Children's Hospital of Philadelphia 2016-present, Member, Executive Quality Team, Department of Pathology and Laboratory Medicine, The Children's Hospital of Philadelphia 2015-present, Member, Operative Invasive/Non-invasive Committee, The Children's Hospital of Philadelphia 2015-present, Member, Medical Staff Bylaws Committee, The Children's Hospital of Philadelphia 2015-present, Member, Clinical Quality Improvement Committee of the Department of Pathology and Laboratory Medicine at The Children's Hospital of Philadelphia Leadership and Memberships International 2015-present, Children's Oncology Group 2004-present, Society for Pediatric Pathology 2002-present, United States and Canadian Academy of Pathology National 2008-present, College of American Pathologists Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.